 Awarding of the Holden Diversity Fellowship is no guarantee of admission to any program.
 Applicants are responsible for pursuing such opportunities and providing proof of acceptance.
 Funds will be disbursed on an approved schedule based on successful applicants’ registration, tuition, travel, and other financial obligations.
 Holden Fellows will have up to 18 months in which to use their awarded funds.

 The initial application period for the Richard S. Holden Fellowship has closed.
-Please see ACES member emails and this website for updates on the next round of applications starting in early 2021.
+Please see ACES member emails and this website for updates on the next round of applications starting in 2021.

 The application consists of the following materials: